 Section Three: Biographic Information

-The Biographic Information section allows you to enter basic information regarding your contact information, citizenship, legal residence, languages spoken, ethnicity and race, parent(s) or guardian(s), siblings, military service, military discharge, and criminal convictions.
+In the Biographic Information section, you will enter basic information regarding your contact information, citizenship, legal residence, languages spoken, ethnicity and race, parent(s) or guardian(s), siblings, military service, military discharge, and criminal convictions.

-Felonies and Misdemeanors: These sections of the application are intended to give you the opportunity to disclose and explain any felonies or misdemeanors that may appear on your record.
+Felonies and Misdemeanors: These sections of the application give you the opportunity to disclose and explain any felonies or misdemeanors that may appear on your record.

-After the date of your submission of the AMCAS application and prior to your medical school matriculation, if you are convicted of, plead guilty, or no contest to a felony or misdemeanor crime, you must inform the admissions office of each medical school to which you have applied.
-This communication to each medical school must be in writing, and occur within ten (10) business days of the occurrence of the conviction.
+- If you are convicted of, plead guilty, or no contest to a felony or misdemeanor crime after you submit your AMCAS application and prior to your medical school matriculation, you must inform the admissions office of each medical school to which you have applied.
+This communication to each medical school must be in writing, and occur within 10 business days of the occurrence of the conviction.